Rahil-An-Analyst/Visualization/Project_1_US_Mineral_Production_Analysis_2022/README.md

 ## Methodology
 - **Data Visualization**: Using `echarts4r`, the project developed a map-based visual coupled with a ranked bar chart for clear comparison.
 - **Tooltip Integration**: Tooltips were integrated to provide users with mineral production values, percentage contributions, and state rankings interactively.
-- **Color Scheme**: A new gradient was applied to better distinguish between different production levels across the states.

 ## Results
 Key insights from the improved visual include: